hankthetank27/sicp/README.md

 # sicp

-Solutions for exercises in Structure And Interperation Of Computer Programs, as well as accompanying course work for Berkeley 61A.
+Solutions for exercises in Structure and Interpretation of Computer Programs, as well as accompanying course work for Berkeley 61A.